DATA-606-2023-FALL-TUESDAY/Balaji_Manoj_Jollu/docs/proposal.md

 ## 2. Background
 ### - What is it about?
-  - Property price prediction is a significant subject in both the fields of real estate and finance.
-Property price prediction involves predicting the future prices of real estate properties such as homes, flats, commercial buildings, and land using data and predictive modeling approaches.
-This topic is critical because of the affects for many kinds of stakeholders, including homebuyers, real estate investors, property developers, and legislators.
+  - Property price prediction is a crucial subject within the realms of real estate and finance.
+It encompasses the task of forecasting the future values of real estate assets, which can include houses, apartments, commercial properties, and land, by leveraging data and various predictive modeling techniques.

 ### - Why does it matter?